Police investigate sudden death at lodge in Auckland

 Both lodges are part of a cluster of privately-owned boarding houses on the grounds of the old Māngere Psychopaedic Hospital, which closed in 1994.

-They are typically used as transitional or emergency housing, with one housing advocate describing such lodges as "the worst of the worst".
+They are typically used as transitional housing, with one housing advocate describing such lodges as "the worst of the worst".

 "There is a certain cohort that would feel comfortable living in a boarding house.
 But predominantly, it offers no security, no sense of long-term tenure, and weekends are party time."